eusourenan/guia_minishell/parte3.md

 			if (comandos[1] != NULL)
 			{
-				// Faço a troca do fd 1 pelo pipe dup2(all_pipes[1], 1);
+				// Faço a troca do fd 1 pelo pipe
+				// (escreve no pipe em vez de escrever no terminal) dup2(all_pipes[1], 1);
 			}